dhruvkud13/dhruvkud13/README.md

 <!-- - 👋 Hi there, I'm @dhruvkud13!
-- 🌱 I'm currently pursuing my BTech degree in Information Technology
+- 🌱 I'm currently pursuing my Masters in Computer Science at the University of Southern California
 - 😄 I love exploring and constantly learning new technologies
-- 🔭 I’m currently working as a software and web developer intern
+- 🔭 I’m currently looking for internships in software engineering and data science
 - 👯 Looking to collaborate on multiple cool open source projects [![@dhruvkud13's Holopin board](https://holopin.me/dhruvkud13)](https://holopin.io/@dhruvkud13) -->